 Courses within the programme

-Semester 4 Degree project 30 credits
+Degree project 30 credits

-For many of your courses you will meet weekly in small seminar groups for two hours with a tutor.
-The working style is exploratory and you will be expected to engage with primary sources, develop and express your own opinions and to work towards independent arguments in your coursework.
+For many of your courses, you will meet weekly in small seminar groups for two hours with a tutor.
+The working style is exploratory and you will be expected to engage with primary sources, develop and express your own opinions and work towards independent arguments in your coursework.
 The final element of the programme is your Master's thesis, a piece of independent research written with the advice and support of a designated supervisor.
 Our programme assists you in progressing toward more independent and collaborative forms of working and researching.

 Studying at Uppsala, you will be part of a community of staff and students with different international and cultural backgrounds.
-We foster an intimate, active research community through our research seminars, and lively visiting lecturer and conference events where visitors, staff, and students gather in conversation.
+We foster an intimate, active research community through our research seminars and lively visiting lecturer and conference events where visitors, staff, and students gather in conversation.

 Completing the Master's Programme in English, specialising in English Literature, will help you develop and refine your research and analytical skills in ways that will prepare you either for doctoral study or for employment beyond the university.
 Our programme has been producing successful graduates for over ten years and provides excellent preparation for doctoral studies and an academic career.
 It also aids you in developing key skills valued by employers in journalism, publishing, tourism and creative industries, and other related educational and vocational careers.

-Career support During your whole time as a student UU Careers offers you support and guidance.
-You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
-This service is free of charge for all students at Uppsala University.
+During your time as a student, UU Careers offers support and guidance.
+You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
 Learn more about UU Careers.

-Students are selected based on:
+Selection: Students are selected based on:

-a statement of purpose (1 page) and
+- a statement of purpose.

 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.